masakifukunishi/algorithm-data-structure-crash-course/linked-list.md

 ## Analysis

-What is the time complexity of folloing operations
+What is the time complexity of following operations

 ### access by index